The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Democrats are planning to introduce legislation later this spring that would permanently repeal annual Medicare cuts to doctors, repeal those cuts permanently, but they are warning lawmakers not to talk about it for fear that it will complicate their push to pass comprehensive health reform.

-The plans uh the doc fix actually undercut the Democrats' message that reform lowers the deficit.
+The plans, the doc fix actually undercut the Democrats' message that reform lowers the deficit.

-And this is according to a memo obtained by Politico, and they've got a PDF copy of it here that uh that you can link to.
+This is according to a memo obtained by Politico, and they've got a PDF copy of it here that you can link to.

-Democrats removed the the doctor fix from the reform legislation last year because it's $371 billion price tag would have made it impossible for Democrats to claim that their bill reduces the deficit.
+Democrats removed the doctor fix from the reform legislation last year because its $371 billion price tag would have made it impossible for Democrats to claim that their bill reduces the deficit.

-The Republicans have argued for months that by stripping the dock fix from the bill, the Democrats are playing a shell game because they're gonna put it back in later, which is happening.
+The Republicans have argued for months that by stripping the dock fix from the bill, the Democrats are playing a shell game because they're going to put it back in later, which is happening.

 They've uncovered a secret memo.

-They're gonna do the dock fix in a separate piece of legislation, and abortion.
+They're going to do the doc fix in a separate piece of legislation.

-Federal funding for abortions is coming in a separate bill.
+And abortion, federal funding for abortions, is coming in a separate bill.

 Mark my words.

-Well, it's gonna happen in a second bill.
+Well, it's going to happen in a second bill.

-Just like this dock fix is gonna happen on a separate bill.
+Just like this doc fix is going to happen on a separate bill.

-Hell, there's gonna be more than second bills.
+Hell, there's going to be more than second bills.

-There's gonna be third, fourth, fifth, and tenth and twentieth bills.
+There'll be third, fourth, fifth, and tenth, and twentieth bills.

-That Kleiburn said on Charlie Rose last night, oh, yeah, yeah, we're gonna do it just like we did civil rights in stages.
+That Clyburn said on Charlie Rose last night, oh, yeah, yeah, we're going to do it just like we did civil rights in stages.

-Barney Frank, we don't have the votes for single payer right now, but we're gonna get them.
+Barney Frank, we don't have the votes for single payer right now, but we're going to get them.

-Jan Chikowski, Democrat of Illinois, our purpose is to shut down private insurance and go to single payer.
+Jan Schakowsky, Democrat of Illinois, our purpose is to shut down private insurance and go to single payer.

-Well, all of those things are not in this reform package, but the steps that lead us there are when you have to have insurance, when it's mandated, mandated that you buy it, and a fine is incurred, and 12,000 new IRS agents to police this, if you are fined if you don't buy it, and the fine is much less than what it would cost you to buy the policy.
+Well, all of those things are not in this reform package, but the steps that lead us there are when you have to have insurance, when it's mandated that you buy it, and a fine is incurred, and 12,000 new IRS agents to police this, if you are fined if you don't buy it, and the fine is much less than what it would cost you to buy the policy, what are you going to do?

 You pay the fine.